iter8-tools/docs/README.md

 ***

 This repo is the source for [Iter8 documentation](https://iter8.tools) which uses [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/).
+[This repo] The source for Iter8 experiment charts is [here](https://github.com/iter8-tools/hub).
+The source for the Iter8 CLI is [here](https://github.com/iter8-tools/iter8).

 #### Locally serve Iter8 docs
 From the root of this repo: